-This statement is required on all PSD websites whether they are built on the Drupal platform or not.
-If you have questions about this accessibility statement or need further clarification, please contact PSD's Accessibility Coordinator, by emailing accessibility@psdschools.org, ada@psdschools.org, or by phone at 970-490-3507.
+This statement, or a link to Accessibility in PSD, is required on all PSD websites whether they are built on the Drupal platform or not.
+If you have questions about this accessibility statement or need further clarification, please contact PSD's Accessibility Coordinator, by emailing accessibility@psdschools.org or by phone at 970-490-3507.